Frequently Asked Questions

 I haven't studied at University before.
 Is this course suitable for me and do you offer extra assistance for students in my situation?

 The course is designed for people who are returning to study after a break or who haven't studied since they left school.
-There are no formal pre-requisites for the course and the Bachelor of Dementia Care includes 4 foundation units at the beginning of the course to help prepare you for successful online study at University.
+There are no formal pre-requisites for the course and the Dementia Care Program includes 4 foundation units at the beginning of the course to help prepare you for successful online study at University.
 If you have studied at University before, or have a Diploma or Advanced Diploma, you may be eligible for Advanced Standing for some of these units.
-We have dedicated Student and Learning Skills Advisors as part of the Bachelor of Dementia Care Team to assist you with any learning enquiries or issues you may have regarding your transition to University study.
+We have dedicated Student and Learning Skills Advisors as part of the Dementia Care Team to assist you with any learning enquiries or issues you may have regarding your transition to University study.
 We offer a broad range of support and can be contacted during business hours via DementiaCare.Support@utas.edu.au or via telephone (03) 6226 6911.

 Can I apply for Recognition of Prior Learning or Advanced Standing?